Change Congress: History

-Lessig had considered a run for Congress in 2008 under the Draft Lessig movement, but decided against it.
-An exploratory committee and a private pollster determined that there was "no possible way" for Lessig to defeat Jackie Speier, and that Lessig would lose in a "big way".
-Lessig conveyed that while he did not fear losing, he did fear that losing would be harmful to effectively displaying the importance of the Change Congress movement.

-Change Congress's main aim is what he sees as "institutional corruption" in Congress, as opposed to cases of personal financial corruption and bribery, whereby the influence of money has an uneven, distracting, and detrimental pull on the United States Congress.

-Change Congress operates in three phases: get candidates to embrace the reform platform; build a wiki-based map of reform candidates; and financially support the reformers.
-The first phase is similar to Lessig's alternative copyright strategy campaign, Creative Commons.
+Lessig weighed a bid for Congress against incumbent Jackie Speier, but decided against it, citing the importance of staying focused on the Change Congress movement.

+Change Congress's main aim was to fight against "institutional corruption" within Congress by encouraging candidates to run on its platform and provide campaign contributions to those who do so.
 From January 2009 on, Change Congress was focusing its efforts on promoting citizen-funded elections, mainly through its Donor Strike campaign and support for the Fair Elections Now Act, and the three stage strategy had disappeared from its website.

-Pledge

-Citizens are able to get a badge that customizes which Change Congress causes they support.
-They are then given code so that they can place their pledge on their own website.
-Candidates are given the same choice.
-Change Congress' website mentions plans to compile an ongoing list of citizens and candidates, and which cause(s) they support.

-As of January 9, 2009 the citizen and candidate pledge pages and tags were inoperable and no longer existed on the Change Congress website.

 Tracking candidates

 Change Congress hopes to use volunteers to create a comprehensive list of members of Congress and where they stand on issues of lobbyists, earmarks, public financing, and increased transparency in government.

-As of January 9, 2009 the candidate tracking feature no longer existed on the Change Congress website.
+As of January 9, 2009, the candidate tracking feature no longer existed on the Change Congress website.

 Political donations

 Change Congress also hopes to change citizens' campaign contribution habits by giving people the option of only supporting candidates who pledge to honor some or all of Change Congress' pledge commitments.

-As of January 9, 2009 the political donation feature has been removed from the Change Congress website due to the Donor Strike campaign.
+As of January 9, 2009, the political donation feature has been removed from the Change Congress website due to the Donor Strike campaign.